Transfer Learning in Information Criteria-based Feature Selection: Analysis of Mallows' Cp with Orthogonal Design

 In this section, we exploit the ability of the orthogonal Mallows' Cp to identify important regressors. {Later, we will investigate the case when Mallows' Cp is not recommended.}

 Without loss of generality, we turn to investigate the properties of the modified Mallows' Cp as follows.

 where $\|\cdot\|_0$ denotes the $\ell _ { 0 }$ norm that refers to the number of nonzero components, and $\lambda>0$ is a parameter used to balance the trade-off between model accuracy and complexity.
 In particular, when $\lambda=2\hat{\sigma}_1^2$, this formula will reduce to the original Mallows' Cp.
-The resulting estimator of model (\ref{the modified Cp}) has the closed form in the orthogonal case.
+The resulting estimator of model~(\ref{the modified Cp}) has a closed-form solution in the orthogonal case.

 \begin{proposition} The solution of the orthogonal Cp criterion (\ref{the modified Cp}) has the following form:

 for $i=1,\cdots, k$. \end{proposition}

 \begin{proof} The detailed proof of Proposition \ref{theorem1} can be found in Appendix \ref{appendixC}. \end{proof}